altrawan/peworld-app/README.md

 ### Installation

-If you want to run this project locally, We recommend you to configure the [back-end](https://github.com/altrawan/hire-job-api) first before configuring this repo front-end.
+If you want to run this project locally, I recommend you to configure the [back-end](https://github.com/altrawan/hire-job-api) first before configuring this repo front-end.
 - Clone the repo
 ```
 git clone https://github.com/altrawan/peworld-app.git